Private vs. Confidential Resources

-Before a survivor discloses, it is helpful to understand the difference between private and confidential resources.
-Confidential resources are able to receive disclosures without an obligation to tell anyone; private resources have an obligation to inform the Title IX Coordinator, whose purpose is to ensure the wellbeing of the survivor and the campus community.
+Before making a disclosure, it is helpful to understand the difference between private and confidential resources.
+Confidential resources are able to receive disclosures without an obligation to tell anyone else; private resources have an obligation to inform the Executive Director for Equity and Compliance (Title IX Coordinator), whose purpose is to ensure the wellbeing of both the individual and the campus community.

-Only three specific groups of campus professionals are licensed as confidential resources.
-All other staff and faculty at the College, including Resident Advisors, are considered responsible employees with an obligation to report issues of sexual violence.
-Survivors should expect that any party receiving a disclosure will offer the highest possible degree of respect and privacy.
+Three groups of campus professionals are deemed confidential as part of their licensure.
+All other employees (both faculty and staff) at the College, as well as Resident Advisors, are considered mandatory reporters with an obligation to report issues of harassment and discrimination, including sexual violence.
+Any employee of the College receiving a disclosure will offer the highest possible degree of respect and privacy.

 Survivor Support and Advocacy